leonardoRC/test1_gourmet/README.md

 ## How to  use
 This file shows how to run this python program
-- create a virtual environment `pip install -r requeriments.txt`
+- create a virtual environment
-- install dependences sing the command
+- install dependencies using the command `pip install -r requirements.txt`
 - to create de databases run `models.py`, it will create a datafile Sqlite and create all data tables
 - store de file to be imported with the name `transactions.json` on the current path
 - run the import.py to analyse the json file and create the sequences